xrdocs/software-management/_tutorials/2016-07-27-ipxe-deep-dive.md

 }
 ```

-Granularity to the host level can be achieve by using the serial number as identifier since the client sends the serial number as part of the client-id a simple solution is simply to match the complete hex data for of the option.
+Granularity to the host level can be achieve by using the serial number as identifier since the client sends the serial number as part of the client-id a simple solution is to match the complete hex data of the option.

 ```
 host ncs-5001-b {